happy-machine/FastQL/README.md

 We've observed about a **2x speed up** across the example schema vs a FastAPI/Ariadne python GraphQL server with identical schema.
 This is because although the model code is in python, the API is actually a Rust process running ActiX.

-We believe that the API code that is used to publish your model should be seperated from your model.
+We believe that API code that is used to publish your model should be seperated from the model itself.

 **Please note**